-IPL 2018: Kriti Sanon and Jacqueline Fernandez rehearse for the closing ceremony
+IPL 2018: Jacqueline Fernandez, Katrina Kaif and Kartik Aaryan give rocking performances

-- IPL 2018: Here’s why Mumbai Indians’ win against Kolkata Knight Riders got Twitterati buzzing
+Jacqueline Fernandez has been prepping for the big event.
+Interestingly, this Race 3 actor had also been a part of the opening ceremony of the IPL where she danced to her hit numbers, Tan Tana Tan and Unchi Hai Building from her blockbuster film Judwaa 2.
+Here are a few photos shared by the actor:

-The much-awaited IPL 2018 grand finale is all set to take place on May 27 at Mumbai’s Wankhede Stadium.
-While the cricket lovers are keen to see the final match, many are also looking forward to the performances at the closing ceremony.
-Kriti Sanon, Jacqueline Fernandez, Katrina Kaif are some of the many stars who will be seen performing before the match begins.
-The stars were seen gearing up for the same in the videos shared on their social media pages.
+Varun Dhawan also shared a picture and wrote, “#IPL 2k18 has been thrilling .
+Wishing both the team and it’s fans best of luck today.
+May cricket win.”

-Kriti recently shared some videos of herself with the caption, “#IPLRehearsals 💃🏻💙.”
+Kriti too recently shared some videos of herself with the caption, “#IPLRehearsals 💃🏻💙.”
 This will be Kriti’s second IPL performance, after her last season’s opening ceremony performance.
 The actor has been rehearsing for her act since the past few days and will be seen delivering a celebratory performance right before the final match.
 She will be grooving to popular tracks from her films such as Heropanti, Raabta, Dilwale and the most recent one, Bareilly Ki Barfi.

-Jacqueline Fernandez has also been prepping for the big event.
-Interestingly, this Race 3 actor had also been a part of the opening ceremony of the IPL where she danced to her hit numbers, Tan Tana Tan and Unchi Hai Building from her blockbuster film Judwaa 2.
+Katrina Kaif, whose performance went on to make headlines at the IPL grand opening in 2016, set the temperatures soaring with her performance at the IPL stage where she returned after two years.

-Katrina Kaif, whose performance went on to make headlines at the IPL grand opening in 2016, is also set to return to the IPL stage after two years.
+The Tiger Zinda Hai actor performed on her chartbuster numbers, including the recent Swag Se Swagat from her last release.

-While details are under wraps for the moment, sources reveal that Katrina will have a 10-minute performance that closes the show.
-Katrina is also rumored to be performing to her blockbuster songs, including the recent Swag Se Swagat from Tiger Zinda Hai.
+Sanju actor Ranbir Kapoor hosted the show.
+Even Race 3 actors Salman Khan and Anil Kapoor took to the commentary box.
+Daisy Shah, Bobby Deol and Saqib Saleem, and many others performed at the closing ceremony.

-Sanju actor Ranbir Kapoor will be hosting the show while actors like Race 3 stars Salman Khan, Jacqueline Fernandez, Anil Kapoor, Daisy Shah, Bobby Deol and Saqib Saleem, and Veere Di Wedding actors Kareena Kapoor, Sonam Kapoor, Swara Bhaskar and Shikha Talsania will be seen performing in the show.
+Star Plus stars are excited for the big night as well.
+The party preparations are in full swing and a number of photos and videos are being shared on the official page of the channel.

 This final, enjoy cricket with masti, dhamaal and entertainment. #PartyTohBantiHai